Manawatu-Wanganui – Guide for Backpackers

 The Ruapehu District

 The northernmost district of the Manawatu-Whanganui Region is the start of the Forgotten World Highway which is just as intriguing as it sounds.
-The district also sits around New Zealand’s largest volcano, Mt Ruapehu, which is has three ski fields in winter.
+The district also sits around New Zealand’s largest volcano, Mt Ruapehu, which has three ski fields in winter.
 Find out more about Ruapehu in Ruapehu – Guide for Backpackers.

 If you have more time in Manawatu…